Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/overview.md

 -   [Screen Mirroring](screen-mirroring.md)

     You can mirror the device screen and sound to another device wirelessly.
-Tizen supports the screen mirroring feature as a sink which receives shared data from a source device that supports the Wi-Fi Display Technical Specification, and displays it.
+Tizen supports the screen mirroring feature as a sink that receives shared data from a source device that supports the Wi-Fi Display Technical Specification and displays it.

 -   [Radio](radio.md)